AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module4/ex1.md

 ![AWS Management Console](images/awsmanagementconsole.png)

-Leave the browser tab open; we will need it later in the module.
+Leave the browser tab open, as we will need it later in the module.

 You have finished this exercise.